Member Organizations

 International Education Standards

-The requirements for initial and continuing professional development for accountants and auditors in Vietnam are established under the Law on Accounting No. 88/2015/QH13, the Law on Independent Audit No. 67/2011/QH12, and related regulations issued by the Ministry of Finance.
-The Ministry of Finance establishes educational requirements, administers professional examinations, sets practical experience requirements, and prescribes continuing professional development obligations for practicing auditors.
+Initial and continuing professional development requirements for professional accountants in Vietnam are established under the Law on Accounting No. 88/2015/QH13, the Law on Independent Audit No. 67/2011/QH12, and related regulations issued by the Ministry of Finance.
+The Ministry of Finance is responsible for establishing qualification requirements, administering professional examinations, issuing practicing certificates, and prescribing continuing professional development requirements for auditors and other regulated accountancy professionals.

-Accordingly, the International Education Standards in effect as of the time of the assessment have not been adopted.
-The extent of adoption is therefore assessed as Not Adopted.
+Accordingly, because national educational requirements have not been formally aligned with or demonstrated to meet the International Education Standards in effect as of the time of the assessment, the extent of adoption is assessed as Not Adopted.

 Current Status: Not Adopted